aws-samples/rescale-ebs-iops/README.md

 # Rescaling EBS volumes programmatically

-This code sample is discussed in detail in this AWS [Blog Post](https://aws.amazon.com/es/blogs/aws-spanish/).
+This code sample is discussed in detail in this AWS [blog post](https://aws.amazon.com/es/blogs/aws-spanish/).

 ### Usage

 #### Pre-requisites

 - An AWS Account.
-- An EB2 volume attached to an EC2 instance.
+- An EBS volume attached to an EC2 instance.
 - IAM Privileges to deploy the components of this solution.

 #### Deployment